veger/yafc-ce/README.md

 YAFC is more than just a calculator.
 It uses multiple algorithms to understand what is going on in your modpack to the point of calculating the whole late-game base.
 It knows what items are more important and what recipes are more efficient.

-It was created as an answer to deeply recursive Pyanodon recipes, which the tools like Helmod could not handle.
+It was created as an answer to recursive [Pyanodon](https://mods.factorio.com/user/pyanodon) recipes that tools like Helmod could not handle.
 YAFC uses Google's [OrTools](https://developers.google.com/optimization) as a model solver to handle them extremely well.

-Among other things YAFC has Never Enough Items, which is FNEI on steroids.
-In addition to showing the recipes, it shows which ones you probably want to use, and how much.
+YAFC also has its own Never Enough Items, which is FNEI on steroids.
+In addition to showing the recipes, it shows which ones you want to use and how much.

 ## Getting started